Policies

 * The school provides the county health department with information on fever and stomach flu totals as well as other communicable illnesses within our student population.
 It is important to be specific when leaving a reason for illness if your child has a fever or the stomach flu.
 Black River follows the guidelines of the Michigan Department of Community Health.

-On the third consecutive day of absence, a note from the doctor with the dates of treatment may be requested by the main office or administration.
+On the third consecutive day of absence, a note from the medical provider with the dates of treatment may be requested by the main office or administration.

 PROCEDURE FOR LATE ARRIVALS/EARLY DISMISSAL FROM SCHOOL

-Medical and dental appointments should be made on days or times when school is not in session.
-Please reference the 2023-2024 School Year Calendar when scheduling.
+Health appointments should be made on days or times when school is not in session.
+Please reference the 2025-2026 School Year Calendar when scheduling.
 When appointments are unavoidable or an emergency arises, the following procedure should be followed:

 Elementary School Attendance Line